dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 [^1]: Not all open source projects run like this, and you have to balance your desires for users with your goals as a maintainer.
-But at the end of the day, an open source maintainer whose in it "for love of the game" can simply choose to not doing something and their users have to deal with it.
+But at the end of the day, an open source maintainer who's in it "for love of the game" can simply choose to not doing something and their users have to deal with it.
 [^2]: This is not about "corporate open source", where a company makes a strategic business decision to build their product around an open source